wangzhikai/PassFunder/README.md

 Github user contribution resolution
 ----
-# If in your working statation, you use this configuration:
 git config --global user.email user@a.com

-# Then go to github, click 'username' at  top right, 'edit profile', 'emails', 'Add email address', then go to your mailbox confirm this address.
-# So even you have multiple public keys, and multiple emails, the contribution is counted to the same github account.
+If in your working statation, you use the above configuration.
+Then go to github, click 'username' at  top right, 'edit profile', 'emails', 'Add email address', then go to your mailbox confirm this address.
+So even you have multiple public keys, and multiple emails, the contribution is counted to the same github account.
 In general, emails identify the contribution.